Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 `size` is variable.

 Rust is a compiled language, meaning that the code you write in Rust is transformed into instructions that a CPU can understand.
-CPUs are all different, but they typically follow what is called an "architecture".
+CPUs are all different, but they typically follow some given "architecture".
 For example, if you're reading this on a Windows or Linux desktop or an Intel Mac, the architecture of your CPU is _probably_ `x86_64`.
-If you're reading this on an "Apple Silicon" Mac then the architecture is `arm64`.
+If you're reading this on an "Apple Silicon" Mac or a mobile phone, then the architecture is _probably_ `arm64`.

 > A quick aside, the world of CPU architecture is a bit of a mess so `x86_64` may also be referred to as `amd64` as AMD
 > were the designers of the architecture, but it was designed to be backwards compatible with Intel's `x86`
 > architecture.
 Similarly `arm64` is also sometimes referred to as `AArch64`.

-When you compile Rust it will compile into an instruction set for the architecture your machine uses (though you can also tell it what instruction set to compile for if you want to build it on one architecture but run it on another).
+When you compile Rust it will compile into an instruction set for the architecture your machine uses, though you can also tell it what instruction set to compile for if you want to build it on one architecture but run it on another.

 `x86_64` and `arm64` are both 64bit architectures, so when you build for these machines, the `size` in `usize` and `isize` becomes `64`.
 However, if you were to compile for, say, a Cortex-M0 chip, then the instruction set would likely